opnfv/dovetail/docs/testing/user/testspecification/tempest_osinterop/tempest_osinterop_network.rst

   and mac_address info with the port's id
 * **Test assertion 25:** The keys returned in the response are just id and mac_address, and the values of all the keys equal to port's id and mac_address
-* Test action 26: Create a network, 2 subnets (SUBNET1 and SUBNET2) and 2 security groups
-  (SG1 and SG2), create a port with SG1 and SUBNET1, then update the port's security group to SG2 and its subnet_id to SUBNET2
-* **Test assertion 26:** The port's subnet_id equals to SUBNET2's id and its security_group_ids
-  equals to SG2's id
-* Test action 27: Create a network, 2 subnets (SUBNET1 and SUBNET2) and 3 security groups
-  (SG1, SG2 and SG3), create a port with SG1 and SUBNET1, then update the port's security group to SG2 and SG3 and its subnet_id to SUBNET2
-* **Test assertion 27:** The port's subnet_id equal to SUBNET2's id and its security_group_ids
-  equals to the ids of SG2 and SG3

 Pass / fail criteria
 ''''''''''''''''''''